Plain English Breakdown

 - Premises

-- The property where someone lives or works as a tenant.
+- The rental property where someone lives or does business.

 Limits and Unknowns

-- Does not specify what happens if the items are not claimed within the given time frame.
+- Does not specify what happens if the tenant does not respond to the notice.